Best Retail Footfall Traffic Counters

 On average, consumer spend increases by almost 40% when a customer has a positive experience.
-People counting, or footfall, plays a big role in providing the insight required to create that positive experience, from expert management of scheduling, to optimizing store performance and assessing the impact of marketing campaigns.
+People counting, or footfall, plays a big role in providing the insight required to create that positive retail customer experience, from expert management of scheduling, to optimizing store performance and assessing the impact of marketing campaigns.

 Historically the size and appearance of a small smoke alarm, the thermal camera is now the size of your home router.
 Fixed to the ceiling above the area to be measured, they are very unobtrusive.
 They are also very accurate.
 Thermal counting uses thermal imaging technology to note temperature changes of individuals compared to the environment.
 Customer body heat is detected by heat sensing cameras, producing reliable data, even where traffic volume is high.